BazziteOS - Post Script

 #

-# They will only be ACTIVE after the reboot at the end of this script.
+# Packages will only be ACTIVE after the reboot at the end of this script.

 # Keep this list minimal — prefer Flatpak, Homebrew, or Distrobox instead.